ajeetraina/dhi-sample-demos/clickhouse-server/guide/guides.md

 ### Permissions

-By default, image variants run as the nonroot user.
+By default image variants run as the nonroot user.
 Ensure that necessary files and directories are accessible to the nonroot user.
 You may need to copy files to different directories or change permissions so your application running as the nonroot user can access them.

 ### Privileged ports